-Indian residents going abroad are permitted to take with them foreign currency without any limit as long as the same has been purchased or issued by RBI approved/authorized foreign exchange dealer as per the norms.
+Indian residents traveling abroad can take foreign currency without any limit.
+This is as long as the same has been purchased or issued by an RBI approved/authorized foreign exchange dealer as per the norms.

-Tourists or NRIs while leaving India are allowed to take with them foreign currency not exceeding an amount brought in by them i.e. unspent foreign exchange left from the amount declared in the Currency Declaration Form at the time of their arrival in India.
+Tourists or NRIs while leaving India are allowed to take with them foreign currency not exceeding an amount brought in by them i.e. unspent foreign exchange left over from the amount declared in the Currency Declaration Form at the time of their arrival in India.

 Important Tips On Currency Declaration Form